Dakuwaqa

-In Fijian mythology, Dakuwaqa (Dakuwanga) is a shark-god.
-He was greatly respected by fishermen because he protected them from any danger at sea and sometimes protected them from evil denizens of the sea.
+In Fijian mythology, Dakuwaqa (Dakuwanga) is a shark deity and often appears as a fierce sea monster, guarding the islands.
+He was greatly respected by fishermen because he protected them from any danger at sea and its denizens.

+Background

-He was once going inland to conquer Kadavu Island through the river when another goddess challenged him in the form of an octopus.
-After a great battle, the octopus won by pulling out his teeth with her 8 arms which enabled her to hold off the massive attack of Dakuwaqa, forcing Dakuwaqa to promise to never attack Kadavu again.
+In one creation myth, the god was planning inland to conquer Kadavu Island through the river when the goddess Rokobakaniceva challenged him in the form of an octopus.
+After a great battle, the octopus won by pulling out his teeth with her eight arms which enabled her to hold off the massive attack of Dakuwaqa, forcing Dakuwaqa to promise to never attack Kadavu again.
 That is how Dakuwaqa became the god and protector of Kadavu.

 Dakuwaqa can also change shape into anything, but his real form is that of a muscular Fijian man with the upper torso of a shark.
 In the book Pacific Irishman, the Anglican priest Charles William Whonsbon-Aston records in Chapter 1, Creation: